 If a student attempts to embrace you either turn to a sideways position or take a clear step back.
 You may need to explain to the student that it is not appropriate for there to be any direct contact of that sort.
 If you feel at all uncomfortable or concerned about a student who seeks to make physical contact with you, then please do refer this to the DSL.
-If you have had cause to physically restrain a student, this should also be reported formally in writing in the form of an account of the incident and sent to the DSL and headteacher.
-The need to report 'touch' is also the case if you are concerned about any physical contact you have had with a student or have reason to believe that the student may have been concerned by it.
+If you have had cause to physically restrain a student this should also be reported formally in writing in the form of an account of the incident using the standard proforma and sent to the DSL, Deputy DSL and Headteacher.
+The need to report 'touch' is also the case if you are concerned about any physical contact you have had with a student, or have reason to believe that the student may have been concerned by it.